 Importance of Consulting With a Pasadena Wrongful Termination Lawyer

-There are a number of statutes that apply to a wrongful termination.
+There are several statutes that apply to wrongful termination.
 You should contact an employment law attorney to determine which statutes apply to your case.
-Cases involving discrimination, harassment, and retaliation claims in violation of California Fair Employment and Housing Act (“FEHA”) often require that a person file a claim with the Department of Fair Employment and Housing (“DFEH”) within one year of the unlawful incident or shorter periods.
-Such claims that are in violation of the federal Americans with Disabilities act on the other hand must be brought to the Equal Employment Opportunity Commission (“EEOC”) within 180 days of the wrongful action or shorter periods.
-The deadline to bring a claim to the EEOC is not firm and can change depending on whether or not a claimant also raises a claim with a local enforcement authority such as the DFEH.
-Claims that are brought under California common law for wrongful termination are often subject to a 2-year deadline beginning from the date of the wrongful termination.
-If you have a discrimination, harassment or retaliation claim then it is important to have it evaluated by an employment attorney immediately so they can assess which of these deadlines apply.
+Cases involving discrimination, harassment, and retaliation claims in violation of the California Fair Employment and Housing Act (“FEHA”) often require that a person file a claim with the Department of Fair Employment and Housing (“DFEH”) within one year of the unlawful incident or shorter periods.
+Such claims that violate the federal Americans with Disabilities Act, on the other hand, must be brought to the Equal Employment Opportunity Commission (“EEOC”) within 180 days of the wrongful action or shorter periods.